A Moment for Courage

 And for all that remains uncertain, it is the courage to continue that counts.

 With a crisis of this magnitude, we all wonder, what can I do?
 What can we do?
 Over the next days, I will be focused on finding ways to directly support and respond, but I don’t have all the answers.
 If you have a good idea or want to help, please reach out to me.

 While we all face a long road ahead and practice social distancing, we need the arts more than ever to help us find comfort, hope, and a sense of unity.
 With that in mind, we have worked with our partners at Google Cultural Institute and LIFE Photo Collection to present a retrospective on the Albanian-American photographer, Gjon Mili.

 I invite you to explore the many stories from a different era to help lift spirits and shift your attention to something bright during these difficult times, and hope Mili’s extraordinary work and life inspires you as it did me.

 As we navigate the uncertain times together, each one of us should choose to trust scientific data and healthcare experts, and rely on information from trusted sources.

 We need caution, and courage, and calm.

-I want to end with a thank you.
-Thank you to our frontline healthcare workers, from doctors, nurses, teachers to scientists and cleaners, military service members, police and firefighters, and everyone doing heroic work day and night, risking their lives to save lives, in New York and all over the world.
+I want to end with a thank you note.
+Thank you to our frontline and healthcare workers, from doctors, nurses, cleaners, and scientists, and everyone doing heroic work day and night, risking their lives to save lives.

 We are grateful for you!
-As the Irish prime minister put it “Never have so many asked so much of so few.”
+As the Irish prime minister put it last week, never have so many asked so much of so few.
 We must support them, they will need all our love and gratitude.